Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth

 \section{Mathematical Model}

-When applying age-structured PDE models to two-sex populations, a simple assumption is to consider only the female population density $f(a,t)$ (\textit{i.e.}, $f(a,t)\dd a$ represents the mean number of women of age between $a$ and $a+\dd a$ at time $t$).
-Indeed, unless the populations of the sexes are very unbalanced, the female population can be considered as the ``limiting quantity'' that determines the number of births.
+When applying age-structured partial differential equation (PDE) models to two-sex populations, a simple assumption is to consider only the density of females at time $t$ with age $a$.
+The predicted number of females with age between $a$ and $a+\dd a$ is thus $f(a,t)\dd a$.
+Indeed, unless the female population is much larger than the male population (e.g., after a war), the female population can be considered as the ``limiting quantity'' that determines the number of births.
 In other words, the frequency of births in the total population is relatively insensitive to the male population.
 The McKendrick equations describing the female population density $f(a,t)$ are formulated as